blobcity/autoai/README.md

  'Transmission_Manual']
  ```

+AutoAI automatically performs a feature selection on input data.
+All features (except target) are potential candidates for the X input.

+AutoAI will automatically remove ID / Primary-key columns.

+This does not guarantee that all specified features will be used in the final model.
+The framework will perform an automated feature selection from amongst these features.
+This only guarantees that other features if present in the data will not be considered.

 AutoAI ignores features that have a low importance to the effective output.
 The feature importance plot can be viewed.

 ```Python